paulfcollins/public-azure/Azure Lighthouse/README.md

 These folders contain the necessary ARM templates and scripts to demo setting up Azure Lighthouse

-_arm-templates_ folder contains ARM Templates for set up delegated management at a Subscription or Resource Group level, the templates also defined the Role Assignments in the Managed (Customer) tenant.
+_arm-templates_ folder contains ARM Templates for set up delegated management at a Subscription or Resource Group level, the templates also define the Subscription Role Assignments in the Managed (Customer) tenant.

 _policy-templates-samples_ folider contains two sample policy templates:
   * Audit Storage Accounts that do not have Secure Access (Https) enabled